BasedLinux/bsd/doc/manual/source/release-notes/rl-2.1.md

 This is primarily a bug fix release.
 It also reduces memory consumption in certain situations.
 In addition, it has the following new features:

-  - The Nix installer will no longer default to the Multi-User installation for macOS.
+  - The Bsd installer will no longer default to the Multi-User installation for macOS.
 You can still instruct the installer to run in multi-user mode.

-  - The Nix installer now supports performing a Multi-User installation for Linux computers which are running systemd.
-You can select a Multi-User installation by passing the `--daemon` flag to the installer: `sh <(curl -L https://nixos.org/nix/install) --daemon`.
+  - The Bsd installer now supports performing a Multi-User installation for Linux computers which are running systemd.
+You can select a Multi-User installation by passing the `--daemon` flag to the installer: `sh <(curl -L https://basedlinux.org/bsd/install) --daemon`.

     The multi-user installer cannot handle systems with SELinux.
 If